Center for Workforce Development

 The AEL program is offered to anyone 17 and older who:

 Adult Education and Literacy classes are scheduled both day and evening for the convenience of those who work and have families.
-Classes are held in the following communities.
+Classes are held on the Union campus and in several area communities.
+Information on class locations and class schedules is available on the ECC website, or you may call the AEL office at 636-584-6533.

-In addition to offering AEL classes, the College is an official testing center for the High School Equivalency Test (HiSET).
+In addition to offering AEL classes, the College is an official testing center for the High School Equivalency (HSE) examination.
 The exam is given at the campus in Union.
-Pre-registration is required for the HSE exam at hiset.ets.org.
+Pre-registration is required for the HSE exam.

 The Customized Training Department at East Central College specializes in training to meet the needs of local business and industry.
 Customized Training provides a variety of classroom and on-line training options in areas such as manufacturing, equipment, welding, lean, quality, leadership, software, management, accounting, and technology.